 The family must supply any information that HAMC or HUD determines necessary to the administration of the program and must consent to the HAMC verification of that information.
-All adult applicants and participants must sign the HUD-9886, <a href="https://Authorization.organization.org
+All adult applicants and participants must sign the HUD-9886, Authorization for Release of Information.
+Adult family members must sign other consent forms as needed to collect information relevant to the family's eligibility and level of assistance.
+Failure to sign consent forms will result in denial of admission for applicants and lease termination for participants.
+The family will be informed of the denial or termination in accordance with HAMC policies and will be provided information on requesting an informal hearing.